ps258/BYU/compose/README.md

 - compose_tyk_build_1 to build the bundles and serve them to compose_tyk_gateway_1

 ### Install a dashboard licence and setup some mock APIs.
-This demo doesn't provide the API but the bundles will be called register.zip and auth.zip
+This demo provides the full set of APIs to play with.

 ### Update compose_tyk_build_1 to have the tools needed
 ```bash